J-Skantorp/CBF-pythonic/README.md

 \end{aligned}
 $$

 Problems can be stated in both primal and dual form, i.e., it allows for both PSD-constrained matrix variables as in line 4, and linear PSD-constraints as in line 3.
 Note that while a problem can contain both PSD-variables and PSD-constraints the (primal) PSD matrix variables cannot be involved in the (dual) PSD constraints.

+## The CBF-format
+The CBF-format is developed by the [The Conic Benchmark Library](https://cblib.zib.de/).

+This implementation is based on version 2.

 ## Features